OpenRiskNet/home/openshift/CDK_depict/templates.md

 $ cat build-template.yaml
 ```
 In it you will see the build config and image stream objects.
 There are parameters for the application name and an
-automatically generated secret that us used for the GitHub build trigger.
+automatically generated secret that is used for the GitHub build trigger.
 You typically do not need to override these.

 Take a look at the processed template: